maciejgz/Drive/docs/ADR/backlog/008-ADR-Use_CQRS_proposed.md

 #### 3. Context
 Aggregate pattern creates another level of data on the top of the simple CRUD.
-CQRS differs query and commands data model to optimize apps (less joins, more user friendly model for )
+CQRS differs query and commands data model to optimize apps (less joins, more user-friendly model)

 #### 4. Decision